9 Facts About Spinach and its Health BenefitsPublished Date:

 Fact #2.
 Spinach is Mostly Water

 Eating raw spinach helps you stay hydrated and refreshed.
-It also assists with digestion, reduces bloating, and eases constipation.
+Spinach is also known to assist with digestion, reduce bloating, and ease constipation.

 Fact #3.
 California is the Top Spinach Grower in the United States

-Spinach is grown all over the world.
+We mentioned which country produces the most in the world.
+Now, here are some facts about spinach from the top grower in the United States of ‘Murica!
 In the United States, California produces almost three-quarters of all American spinach.
 Other states that grow spinach include Arizona, New Jersey, Texas, Colorado, Maryland, and Arkansas.

 Fact #4.
 It’s Rich in Vitamins & Minerals

 Despite its high water content, spinach is a nutritional superfood.
-It’s packed with vitamins and minerals that offer many health benefits.
+Some spinach health benefits are due to the fact that it’s packed with vitamins and minerals.
 One cup of spinach has 56% of your daily value of vitamin A, 14% DV of vitamin C, and a whopping 181% DV of vitamin K!